Enjoy a budget-friendly night out with this list of 50 free things to do in Tampa Bay!

 36. Tampa Electric’s Manatee Viewing Center

-Note: The Manatee Viewing Center is CLOSED for the season with plans to reopen in November 2021.
+Note: The Manatee Viewing Center is scheduled to reopen November 1, 2021.

 Warm water discharging from a canal at Tampa Electric’s Big Bed Power Station has drawn manatees since 1986, and today the designated Manatee Viewing Center is a free place to see these gentle giants.
 The area is a designated manatee sanctuary and it’s best to visit during manatee season (winter months).
 While you’re there, walk the trail and boardwalk to climb the 50-foot observation tower.